biggates/plantuml-dependency/src/plantuml-dependency/README.txt

 	-o, --output FILE
 		To specify the output file path where to generate the PlantUML description.
-		FILE specifies a valid file path, where the file doesn't already exist and is not a directory.
+		FILE specifies a valid file path, where the file can exist or not and is not a directory.
 It can be absolute or relative.
+If the file already exists, it overrides it.

 	-v, --verbose [VERBOSE_LEVEL]
 		To display log information.
 		VERBOSE_LEVEL specifies the verbose level.
 The argument may consist of either a level name or an integer value.
 Classical values are : "SEVERE":1000, "WARNING":900, "INFO":800, "CONFIG":700, "FINE":500, "FINER":400, "FINEST":300.
 By default, if the verbose option is specified but the level is not set, the value "INFO":800 is taken.
+If not specified, the default value is "WARNING":900.

 	-version
 		To display versions information about PlantUML Dependency and Java.

 Examples:

-	java -jar plantuml-dependency-1.0.1.jar -h
+	java -jar plantuml-dependency-1.2.0.jar -h
+	java -jar plantuml-dependency-1.2.0.jar -o /home/test/plantuml.txt -b . -i **/*.java -e **/*Test*.java -d abstract_classes,interfaces -v
-	java -jar plantuml-dependency-1.0.1.jar -o plantuml.txt -b /home/graffity/workspace/plantuml-dependency -i **/*Test.java
+	java -jar plantuml-dependency-1.2.0.jar -o plantuml.txt -b C:\Documents and Settings\Benjamin\workspace\plantuml-dependency -i **/*Test.java
-	java -jar plantuml-dependency-1.0.1.jar -version -v
+	java -jar plantuml-dependency-1.2.0.jar -version -v

 Known bugs or program limitations:

-	- Be careful, in order to correctly parse source files, it must compile without any errors
+	- Be careful, in order to correctly parse source files, they must compile without any errors
 	- Import instructions "import package_name.*" are ignored because the dependencies are not explicitly defined, use precise imports instead
 	- Links between dependencies are found out by parsing "import" instructions, so PlantUML Dependency won't display dependencies which are called using their full names in the source code